Torsion subgroups of rational elliptic curves over the compositum of all cubic fields: The field Q (3*)

 Recall that a finite group $G$ is \emph{supersolvable} (or supersoluble) if it has a normal cyclic series; an equivalent criterion is that every maximal subgroup of $G$ has prime index \cite{huppert}, or that every subgroup of $G$ is Lagrangian (each subgroup $H$ contains subgroups of every order dividing $|H|$) \cite{zappa}.
 The following lemma characterizes finite groups of generalized $S_3$-type.

-\begin{lemma} A finite group $G$ is of generalized $S_3$-type if and only if (i) $G$ is supersolvable, (ii) the exponent of $G$ divides $6$, and (iii) the Sylow subgroups of $G$ are abelian. \end{lemma} \begin{proof} For the forward implication, properties (i), (ii), and (iii) are all preserved by taking direct products and subgroups (and quotients).
+\begin{lemma} A finite group $G$ is of generalized $S_3$-type if and only if (i) $G$ is supersolvable, (ii) the exponent of $G$ divides $6$, and (iii) the Sylow subgroups of $G$ are abelian. \end{lemma} \begin{proof} For the forward implication, properties (i), (ii), and (iii) are preserved by direct products and subgroups (and quotients).
 Thus to show that every finite group $G$ of generalized $S_3$-type has all three properties, it is enough to note that $S_3$ does, which is clearly the case.

-For the reverse implication, suppose that $G$ is a finite group with properties (i), (ii), and (iii).
-Then~$G$ is supersolvable, so it has a cyclic normal series whose successive quotients have non-increasing prime orders (see \cite[Thm.\ 5.4.8]{robinson}, for example), and since $G$ has abelian Sylow subgroups and exponent dividing 6, we can write this series as
+For the reverse implication, let $G$ be a finite group satisfying (i), (ii), and (iii).
+Property (i) implies that $G$ admits a cyclic normal series whose successive quotients have non-increasing prime orders (see \cite[Thm.\ 5.4.8]{robinson}, for example), and property (ii) then implies that the 3-Sylow subgroup~$V$ is normal.
+By properties (ii) and (iii), $V$ is an elementary abelian $3$-group that we may view as an $\F_3$-vector space equipped with an action (via conjugation) of the $2$-sylow subgroup~$W$, an elementary abelian $2$-group; in other words, $G\simeq V\rtimes W\simeq (\Z/3\Z)^m\rtimes (\Z/2\Z)^n$, for some $m,n\ge 0$.